refactor-droidyy/wagtail/README.md

 ### Features

-* A fast, attractive interface for authors
+* A fast and attractive interface for authors
 * Complete control over front-end design and structure
 * Scales to millions of pages and thousands of editors
 * Fast out of the box, cache-friendly when you need it